Kong/kongponents/docs/components/skeleton.md

 ## KSkeletonBox

 KSkeleton package uses a component to render the placeholder content `<KSkeletonBox>`.
 It can be used as a component primitive to create your own custom placeholder components.

-### Props
+### Box Props

 | Prop   | Allowed Values                                              | Description                                  |
 | :----- | :---------------------------------------------------------- | -------------------------------------------- |
 | width  | '1' (default), '2', '5', '6', '10', '50', '75', '100'       | Width of the skeleton box in relative units.
 Values 10, 50, 75, 100 are percentage based. |
 | height | '1' (default), '2'                                          | Height of the skeleton box in relative units |

 <KSkeletonBox />
 <KSkeletonBox width="2" height="2"/>